schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. function:: showNotification(title, message)

-		Shows the user a notification in Mac's Notification Center.
+		Shows the user a notification in Mac’s Notification Center.

 		.. code-block:: python